Religious Entrepreneurs? - A Conversation with Nile Green

 Part of the Ideas Roadshow Conversations series

-This carefully-edited book includes an introduction, Exceptional Times, and questions for discussion at the end of each chapter:
+This carefully-edited book includes an introduction, Looking into the Mirror, and questions for discussion at the end of each chapter:

 This book is part of an expanding series of 100+ Ideas Roadshow conversations, each one presenting a wealth of candid insights from a leading expert through a focused yet informal setting to give non-specialists a uniquely accessible window into frontline research and scholarship that wouldn't otherwise be encountered through standard lectures and textbooks.
 For other books in this series visit our website: https://ideas-on-film.com/ideasroadshow/.